Hatfield–McCoy feud: Television

 The Ghost of Witch McCoy appears as the main villain in The Scooby-Doo Show episode "The Ozark Witch Switch".
-When a fictional member of the McCoy family hanged for witchcraft, she exacts her vengeance by turning Hatfields into frogs.
+When a fictional member of the McCoy family is hanged for witchcraft, she exacts her vengeance by turning the Hatfields into frogs.

 A 1975 television movie titled The Hatfields and the McCoys told a fictionalized version of the story.
 It starred Jack Palance as "Devil Anse" Hatfield and Steve Forrest as "Randall" McCoy.

-An episode of the Cartoon Network time travel animated series Time Squad, titled 'Feud For Thought' (aired October 26, 2001) with David Anse Hatfield voiced by Fred Tatasciore and Randall McCoy voiced by John Kassir.
-The Time Squad going back to the time of the Hatfields and the McCoys, where they find that the McCoys are being peaceful rather than fighting.
+The Time Squad episode "Feud For Thought" involves the Time Squad going back to the time of the Hatfields and the McCoys, where they find that the McCoys are being peaceful rather than fighting.
 This poses a threat to established history, leading the titular team to try and restore the feud.

-A fifth-season episode of The West Wing has the Communications Director describe the feud between Israelis and Palestinians as "Hatfield and McCoy".
+A fifth-season episode of The West Wing has the communications director describe the feud between Israelis and Palestinians as "Hatfield and McCoy".

-The two feuding Virginia families in the 2007 made-for-TV film Pumpkinhead: Blood Feud are called Hatfield and McCoy.

 The second-season episode Vanished of NCIS takes place in a rural valley in Virginia, the two sides of which are feuding in a manner that Leroy Jethro Gibbs compares to the Hatfields and McCoys.

-The eleventh episode of Bones season 7, entitled The Family in the Feud, is about a long-running family feud that main character Seeley Booth likens to the Hatfield–McCoy feud.

 From May 28–30, 2012, U.S. television network The History Channel aired a three-part miniseries titled Hatfields & McCoys, starring Kevin Costner as William Anderson "Devil Anse" Hatfield and co-starring Bill Paxton as Randolph "Ole Ran'l" McCoy, Tom Berenger as Jim Vance, and Powers Boothe as Judge Valentine "Wall" Hatfield.
 The miniseries set the record as the most-watched entertainment telecast in the history of advertising-supported basic cable.

 A pair of rifles owned by the Hatfields and the McCoys appeared as a pair of artifacts in the fourth season of the Syfy original show Warehouse 13.
-Within the show, the rifles have the ability to attract each other like magnets but open fire when they get close enough to each other.
+Within the show, the rifles have the ability to attract each other like magnets, but open fire when they get close enough to each other.

-In 2013, NBC commissioned a pilot for a television show updating the feud to present-day Pittsburgh with Rebecca De Mornay, Virginia Madsen, Sophia Bush, and James Remar but it was not picked up.

-On August 1, 2013, the reality television series Hatfields & McCoys: White Lightning premiered on the History channel.
-The series begins with an investor offering to set up the feuding families into business making moonshine, and follows the families' attempt to run the business together.
+On August 1, 2013, the reality television series Hatfields & McCoys: White Lightning premiered on the History Channel.
+The series begins with an investor offering to set up the feuding families in business making moonshine, and follows the families' attempt to run the business together.